-The Web GUI displays tabs that you click to display information and perform tasks, such as configuring, managing, and monitoring the system.
-Each tab displays a unique set of tools to control its operations.
-The following information describes the operations and tool sets for each tab.
+The Oracle® Enterprise Session Border Controller (Enterprise SBC) Web GUI landing page displays the system identification and tabs that you click to display information and perform tasks, such as configuring, managing, and monitoring the system.
+The following sections describe the information, operations, and tool sets for each tab.